 Feeling stressed out?
 Stress isn’t something that you can completely eliminate from your life.
 It is your body’s natural response to things happening in your life.
 When the body feels overwhelmed or threatened, it immediately jumps into “fight-or-flight” status releasing cortisol and adrenaline to help the body fight off or get through the “threat”.
 Stress isn’t always a bad thing.
 In small doses, it can help improve memory and learning, temporarily strengthen the immune system, help you to overcome challenging situations, and motivate you to succeed.
+When it comes to drug abuse there are places like frisco drug detox that can help with addiction.

 Too much stress, on the other hand, isn’t healthy for you mentally or physically.
 As a parent with the responsibility of raising children, taking care of a home, and working to provide for your family, you’re no stranger to stress.
 Though it could very well be the driving force behind you juggling all of these responsibilities, too much of it can look something like this: